Defending Human Rights in Turkey: Raci Bilici

-Repression has only increased following the failed coup of July 15, 2016.
-Tens of thousands were dismissed from their jobs via emergency decree, hundreds of media organizations and NGOs were simply shut down, many of which had promoted minority rights.
+Repression has only increased following the coup attempt of July 15, 2016.
+Tens of thousands were dismissed from their jobs via emergency decree, hundreds of media organisations and NGOs were simply shut down, many of which had promoted minority rights.
 State administrators were appointed to all Kurdish-run municipalities.

-Like many of his colleagues in the human rights community Bilici lost his teaching job due to an emergency decree, a job he had returned to in 2008.
+Like many of his colleagues in the human rights community, Bilici lost his teaching job due to an emergency decree, a job he had returned to in 2008.
 Many colleagues were imprisoned or left the country.
 This time, the government’s actions spelled the definitive end of his career as an educator.
-In addition to losing his job, Bilici faced a criminal investigation for alleged membership of a terrorist organization and spent a week in pretrial detention.
-The investigation against him continues and he may face up to 15 years in jail if convicted.
-Pro-government media has led a smear campaign against him, casting him as an enemy of the Turkish State and people.
+In addition to losing his job, Bilici faced a criminal investigation for alleged membership of a terrorist organization and spent a week in pre-trial detention.
+The investigation against him continues and he may face up to 15 years in prison if convicted.
+Pro-government media has led a smear campaign against him, casting him as an enemy of the Turkish state and people.

 Unable to pursue his job as a teacher, Bilici has started to study law and is currently a trainee attorney at a law firm.
 It is unclear whether he will be able to get a license to practice as a lawyer.
-Bilici says that the Ministry of Interior Affairs has become highly politicized and he fears that he might be denied his license due to his human rights work.
+Bilici says that the Ministry of Interior Affairs has become highly politicised and he fears that he might be denied his license due to his human rights work.

 Regardless of the pressure and the risk associated with his work, Bilici, like many other HRDs in Turkey, remains steadfast in his beliefs, “People can lead a dignified life if they have the opportunity to claim their individual and collective rights.
-We are being persecuted for demanding our rights, but we continue to do so and to call for peace and democracy,” says Bilci.
+We are being persecuted for demanding our rights, but we continue to do so and to call for peace and democracy,” said Bilci.

 Find the whole series here: Defending Human Rights in Turkey: Stories that Need to Be Heard